-Of 500 bulk milk samples submitted from 486 farms in 2020, none tested positive for BTV.
-The agent has not been detected in Norway since 2009 (6), i.e. the population of dairy cattle has no antibodies against BTV.
+Of 661 bulk milk samples submitted from 547 farms in 2021, none tested positive for BTV.
+The virus has not been detected in Norway since 2009 (6), i.e. the population of dairy cattle has no antibodies against BTV.

 The most likely method of bluetongue introduction to Norway would be either by import of infected animals or by airborne transfer of infected Culicoides (7).
 Imports of ruminants from EU countries not free from bluetongue, and all imports from countries outside EU, will be tested for the disease.
-The number of imported animals from either of these areas are very low or zero most years and the last import of live ruminants was in 2018.
+The number of imported animals from either of these areas are very low or zero most years.
+In 2021 eight water buffalos were imported from Sweden.
 The topography in Norway with hills and valleys makes it difficult for long distance transfer of Culicoides from one local area to another and there are relatively few ruminants per area compared to the rest of Europe, which makes it less likely for a widespread of the agent if BTV should be reintroduced.